 - Deliver strong investor protection

 - Deliver responsive regulation

-- Deliver effective enforcement and compliance
+- Deliver effective compliance, supervision and enforcement

 Our priorities for the current year are set out in our Statement of Priorities.